oldProjectss/youtube-auto-watch-bot/README.md

 #### Install

+- sudo apt install chromium-chromedriver
-- sudo apt install python-pip
+- sudo apt install python3-pip
-- pip install -r requirment.txt
+- pip3 install -r requirment.txt

 #### usage

-- python youtubeBot.py
+- python3 youtubeBot.py
-- enter the url of your video
+- enter the URL of your video
-- enter how many time you want the video to be watched
+- enter how many times you want the video to be watched
-- enter the length of the video or how many secounds you want the video to be watched etch time
+- enter the length of the video or how many seconds you want the video to be watched each time

 ### Built with